pzol/monadic/README.md

 My motivation to create this gem was that I often work with nested Hashes and need to reach deeply inside of them so my code is sprinkled with things like some_hash.fetch(:one, {}).fetch(:two, {}).fetch(:three, "unknown").

-We have the following monadics:
+We have the following monadics (monads, functors, applicatives and variations):

 - Option (Maybe in Haskell) - [Scala](http://www.scala-lang.org/) like with a rubyesque flavour
 - Either - more Haskell like
+- Validation

 What's the point of using monads in ruby?
 To me it started with having a safe way to deal with nil objects and other exceptions.
 Thus you contain the erroneous behaviour within a monad - an indivisible, impenetrable unit.